Ada Huja: Future

 In April 2022, the deadline was moved to 2025, though no works began yet.
 Design competition for the entire area is planned for 2023.
 It was also announced that the paper factory can't be moved from Ada Huja at least until 2039, because that was stipulated by the contract the factory made with the state.
 On 13 November 2022, the skatepark was opened in Ada Huja.
 It was ceremonially opened by the prime minister Ana Brnabić, who claimed that park was built from the funds of the ruling Serbian Progressive Party.
 On the same day, additional 300 tree seedling were planted.

+In July 2023, the Irish company Smurfit Kappa which owns the paper factory, announced that testing of the facility for water treatment will start in August before becoming fully operational in September.
+As the factory works with recycling only, it uses up to 2,500 m3 of water daily, which is then released into the Danube.
+The water will be treated biologically, using "good bacteria".
+The first facility of its kind in Belgrade, it was opened on 29 September 2023.

 Ada Huja Bridge

 Every Belgrade's general urban plan (GUP) since the mid-1950s included the bridge over the Danube, connecting the neighborhoods of Višnjica and Krnjača, over Ada Huja.
 Parallel to the existing Pančevo Bridge, and projected east of it, the Ada Huja bridge was always envisioned as the important freight transport route.
 In 2005 city administration announced the construction of the bridge which was to last for 3 years.
 In April 2008 the construction was announced again, but in March 2009 it was said that it is not a priority.
 New announcement came in September 2016 with a deadline for the complete paperwork to be finished set at the end of 2017 or early 2018.
 The bridge will be part of the future Belgrade City Middle Ring Road.
 In April 2017 city officials stated that the construction of the bridge will start "soon".

 In April 2018 it was announced that work on the conceptual design and feasibility study began and that it will be finished by the mid-2019.
 Deputy mayor Goran Vesić stated in July 2018 that the construction will commence in 2020.
 In May 2019, he moved start of the construction to 2021.
 In September 2020, Marko Stojčić, Belgrade's chief urbanist said the bridge will be built in 2022.

+However, only in March 2023, Direction for the Urban Development and Construction, which is tasked with construction of the bridge, filed a "motion for the acceptance of the study on the estimated effects on the environment", as the first step in the process.
+The selected location is 2.6 km downstream from the existing Pančevo Bridge.